N-amer/Dragon-merch-Figma-design/Update-log.md

   - Created a contact example for mobile.
   - Added the contact section in to the mobile version.

-    - **23st March 2024:**
+    - **25st March 2024:**

   - Added "Our Mission" flipable card component in About us section and deleted the big text that doens't look appealing.

-    - **23st March 2024:**
+    - **27st March 2024:**

   - Added "Our Mission" flipable card component in About us section.
   - Added "Quality" flipable card component in About us section.
   - Added "Community" flipable card component in About us section.

+  - **28st March 2024:**

+  - Added mobile About Us example.